 Tzatziki Sauce is a delicious yogurt and cucumber sauce that is famous at Greek restaurants!
 It’s made with yogurt, cucumber, fresh herbs (like mint and dill), garlic, lemon, and salt!
 It’s refreshing as a chilled sauce, dip or spread.
 We love to serve it with our favorite Greek Chicken Skewers or with fresh vegetables.

-If you have leftover Tzatziki Sauce you can also pair it with toasted pita wedges, pita sandwiches or throw it on grilled vegetables as a sauce!
-The possibilities for the Tzatziki sauce recipe are endless!
+If you have leftover sauce you can also pair it with toasted pita wedges, pita sandwiches or throw it on grilled vegetables as a sauce!
+The possibilities for this recipe are endless!

 The best part about tzatziki sauce is that it’s simple and easy to make.
 With just a few easy ingredients, you’ll be dipping or adding to sandwiches in just a very short time.